FarronF/limerick-council-meetings/meetings/2021/06/29-Monthly Meeting of Municipal District of Adare - Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare - Rathkeale - 11th May 2021.md

 and raw sewerage flowing into the stream at this location also.
 Councillor Teskey

-proposed the District write to Irish Water to clarify what the capacity of the sewerage--- 4
+proposed the District write to Irish Water to clarify what the capacity of the sewerage
+---
+4

 plant is at the moment and what the capacity is for future connections.
 This was